Complete guide to Australian TV Ratings 2019

 By the morning, the results of the previous day’s surveys are ready to be released – outlining minute-by-minute ratings numbers for each channel and show.
 Those numbers are further refined that afternoon, when the television broadcasters supply the actual broadcast times of the night’s shows so any that ran overtime can be taken into account.
 Those ratings, based on what are called Confirmed times, are the most accurate, and are released the following day.

-The Ratings Panel
+How The TV Ratings Panel is put together

 Selection of homes to take part in OzTAM ratings is the result of a survey of thousands of homes across Australia each year.
 Any home can be selected and interviewed, and from those results a pool of 5,250 homes is chosen in the five largest cities.
 A separate pool of homes is chosen for regional ratings (3,198 homes) while for pay TV ratings, 2,120 homes are chosen from both the metropolitan and regional pools.